TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 Then mount the USB flashdrive's EFI partition (with [EFI Mounter](https://www.tonymacx86.com/resources/efi-mounter-v3-1.447/) or another way) and use the EFI folder in this repo instead of following the rest of the guide.

+Don't forget to update and import the UEFI/BIOS settings provided in this repo before begin the installation.

 --------------------------------------------------------------------------------------------

 ## config.plist PlatformInfo